xl0/lovely-docs/doc_db/sveltejs_sveltekit/api_reference/$app_stores/essence.md

-Deprecated store-based API for page, navigating, and updated; replaced by $app/state in SvelteKit 2.12+
+Deprecated store-based API for navigating, page, and updated; replaced by $app/state in SvelteKit 2.12+.